+Proficient in scientific writing.
 Introduction to Epidemiology or equivalent or special permission of the instructor.
-EPI2019 is highly desirable if the main interest of the student pertains the application of neuroimaging methods to the study of CNS disorders.
+EPI2019 is highly desirable because it provides students with an overview of the methods to study the CNS.
 Separate sessions will be available upon request for students less familiar with epidemiology methods (e.g. descriptive, analytic, experimental epidemiology).